Djelle/ESPHomeVoiceSatellite/README.md

 I hope that it will be possible to send Text-To-Speach to the speaker in the future.
 Which could have many uses.
 Like annoucing which config-option is selected.

+I experimented with continous listening (no wake word).
+But I found it very unreliable as it is.
+So I removed that part of the code.
+Can re-make it if this option become more valid.

 ## ❗ NOTICE:
 - When connecting the physical modules together: Make sure the I2S connections are as short as posible.
 - The amplifier module can use 2A of power.
 So preferably use a power supply that can output that.